Honzackcz/PulsoidToOSC/README.md

 | Trend [-1, 1]    | Float      | Trend of heart rate change - Float [-1, 1] <br> -1 = decreasing; 0 = stable; 1 = increasing |
 | Trend [0, 1]     | Float      | Trend of heart rate change - Float [0, 1] <br> 0 = decreasing; 0.5 = stable; 1 = increasing |

+### Parameter adjustments
+In Heart rate options is possible to adjust float parameters.

+Heart rate float can have adjusted range of heart rate values for systems that tries to improve accuracy by reducing minimal and maximal value of heart rate.
+By default the float uses full range of 0 - 255 because 8 bit float [-1, 1] should be able to handle all the possible values.

+Trend float minimal and maximal values affect sensitivity to how fast heart rate is changing.
+Higher values will make the trend indication less sensitive.

 ## Used Libraries